Tony1547/USB-cereal-adapter-dongle/Journal.md

 didn't add enough info about the project in the repo so I've been adding more little by little,

-spent 30ish minutes fixing up the repo, adding missing 3d models and changing the size of some of the SMD parts in kicad to match my BOM
+spent 30ish minutes fixing up the repo, adding missing 3d models, updating pictures, and changing the size of some of the SMD parts in kicad to match my BOM